-In 1963, the United States Department of Health, Education and Welfare (HEW) shared the widely held definition of abortion as being “all the measures which impair the viability of the zygote at any time between the instant of fertilization and the completion of labor.”
-Indeed, until the mid‑1960s, scientists universally acknowledged that human life begins at the moment of fertilization of the ovum by the spermatozoa, somewhere in the Fallopian tube.
-In its effort to dispense with this inconvenient fact, the birth control industry was already moving from contraceptive methods toward those that caused or might cause chemically-induced abortion as a means of preventing births, and research directed toward this goal was already underway in Japan and several European countries.
+In 1963, the United States Department of Health, Education and Welfare (HEW) shared the widely-held definition of abortion as being “all the measures which impair the viability of the zygote at any time between the instant of fertilization and the completion of labor.”2 Indeed, until the mid‑1960s, scientists universally acknowledged that human life begins at the moment of fertilization of the ovum by the sperm, somewhere in the Fallopian tube.

 In order to make abortion-causing methods more palatable in societies that still widely rejected abortion, and to circumvent laws designed to prohibit abortion, the promoters of birth control realized that they had to blur the line between conception-preventing (contraceptive) and early abortion-causing (abortifacient) actions.
-They did this by changing the definition of “conception” from fertilization [union of spermatozoa and ovum] to implantation.
+They did this by changing the definition of “conception” from fertilization (union of sperm and ovum) to implantation.
 Under the new definition of “conception,” if a device or drug ― such as an IUD or hormonal contraception ― prevents implantation, then no abortion takes place.

-The “family planning” industry finally succeeded in 1965, when the American College of Obstetrics and Gynecology (ACOG) published its first Terminology Bulletin, stating that “Conception is the implantation of a fertilized ovum.”
-It is important to note that this change terminology was clearly not based upon new scientific findings, but was a political decision to appease birth control activists.
+The “family planning” industry finally succeeded in 1965, when the American College of Obstetrics and Gynecology (ACOG) published its first Terminology Bulletin, stating, “Conception is the implantation of a fertilized ovum.”3 It is important to note that this change terminology was clearly not based upon new scientific findings, but was a political decision to appease birth control activists.

 Dr. J. Richard Sosnowski, head of the Southern Association of Obstetricians and Gynecologists, a member group of ACOG, acknowledged this non-scientific change almost two decades later:

-I do not deem it excellent to play semantic gymnastics in a profession … It is equally troublesome to me that, with no scientific evidence to validate the change, the definition of conception as the successful spermatic penetration of an ovum was redefined as the implantation of a fertilized ovum.
-It appears to me that the only reason for this was the dilemma produced by the possibility that the intrauterine contraceptive device might function as an abortifacient.
+I do not deem it excellent to play semantic gymnastics in a profession . . . .
+It is equally troublesome to me that, with no scientific evidence to validate the change, the definition of conception as the successful spermatic penetration of an ovum was redefined as the implantation of a fertilized ovum.
+It appears to me that the only reason for this was the dilemma produced by the possibility that the intrauterine contraceptive device might cause abortion.4

-A true contraceptive method prevents conception by one or more of these four specific actions:
+A true contraceptive method prevents conception in one or more of these ways:

-- thickening the cervical mucus, preventing the easy travel of spermatazoa;
+- Thickening the cervical mucus, preventing the easy travel of sperm

 When effective, all of these methods prevent a new human being from being created.

-By definition, an abortifacient is “a drug or agent that induces an abortion.”
-Depending upon the type of abortifacient, this happens by preventing the implantation of the blastocyst (early human being) in the uterus, or by killing the unborn child shortly after implantation.
+Recall that an abortifacient is “a drug or agent that induces an abortion.”1 Depending upon the type of abortifacient, this happens by preventing the implantation of the early human being (blastocyst) in the uterus, or by killing the unborn child shortly after implantation.

-There are two distinct classes of abortifacients: The first includes drugs and devices that continually maintain a certain level of hormones in the woman’s body, mimicking pregnancy.
-While these can also have a genuine contraceptive effect (with hormonal methods), each also has the potential to alter the lining of the uterus (endometrium) to prevent the implantation of a tiny human being.
-These include:
+There are two distinct kinds of abortifacients.
+The first includes drugs and devices that continually maintain a certain level of hormones in the woman’s body, mimicking pregnancy.
+While these can also have a genuine contraceptive effect, each also has the potential to alter the lining of the uterus (endometrium) to prevent the implantation of a tiny human being.

 - Intrauterine devices (IUDs)